HyperJump-DeFi/HyperJump-Docs/products/hyperswap-dex.md

 ---
-description: The best AMM DEX in the galaxy
+The best AMM DEX in the galaxy
 ---

 # HyperSwap (DEX)